alexcoppe/iWhale/README.md

 # Launching iWhale

-This is the command to launch iWhale:
+The docker's run command is used to mention that we want to create an instance of an image.
+The image is then called a container.
+This is the command to launch an iWhale container:
 ```
 docker run --rm -it --name iwhalexp -v $(pwd):/working -v /home/user/databases:/annotations iwhale
 ```